-This course prepares students to develop essential 21st century workforce skills-the ability to communicate, collaborate, and lead.
+This course prepares students to develop essential 21st-century workforce skills-the ability to communicate, collaborate, and lead.
 Students will explore new and exciting careers and industry sectors as well as learn about themselves and their interests to successfully navigate high school, post-secondary education, and career pathways.
-This course counts in all Jump Start 1.0 and 2.0 pathways.